feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 Ultimately, the implementation must be provided by the manager plugin authors.
 The mechanism chosen in this DR can only present an abstract interface that the plugin must satisfy.
-As a result, characteristics such as page stability and performance cannot be guaranteed, but we can at least ensure that the chosen mechanism does not preclude such optimisations.
+As a result, characteristics such as page stability and performance cannot be guaranteed, and nor do we desire to place such restrictions upon the implementation.
+However we can at least ensure that the chosen mechanism does not preclude such optimisations.

 The mechanism of paging tends to take three broad forms